kaosat-dev/bevy_mod_yarn/docs/notes.md

     ])
 )}```

-// then again, meh, a lot less clear
+// then again, meh, a lot less clear, and this is for internal use only